jetbrains-academy/introduction_to_python/Condition expressions/Else and elif parts in if statement/task.md

 ```
 </details>

+For more structured and detailed information, you can refer to [this](https://hyperskill.org/learn/step/5932) and [this](https://hyperskill.org/learn/step/5926) Hyperskill knowledge base pages.

 Print `True` if `name` is equal to `"John"` and `False` otherwise.

 <div class='hint'>Use the <code>if</code> keyword and the <code>==</code> operator.</div>